-- 1 Graduate Magister program in Marine Sciences, Faculty of Fisheries and Marine Sciences, IPB University, 16680, Bogor, Indonesia - 2 Marine Science and Technology Department, Faculty of Fisheries and Marine Sciences, IPB University, 16680, Bogor, Indonesia - 3 Research Center for Oceanography, National Research and Innovation Agency, 10340, Central Jakarta, DKI Jakarta, Indonesia - 4Research Center for Climate and Atmosphere, National Research and Innovation Agency, 40173, Bandung, Indonesia - 5 Marine Science Program, Faculty of Fisheries and Marine Sciences, Pattimura University, 97233, Ambon, Maluku, Indonesia
+1 Graduate Magister program in Marine Sciences, Faculty of Fisheries and Marine Sciences, IPB University, 16680, Bogor, Indonesia 2 Marine Science and Technology Department, Faculty of Fisheries and Marine Sciences, IPB University, 16680, Bogor, Indonesia 3 Research Center for Oceanography, National Research and Innovation Agency, 10340, Central Jakarta, DKI Jakarta, Indonesia 4 Research Center for Climate and Atmosphere, National Research and Innovation Agency, 40173, Bandung, Indonesia 5 Marine Science Program, Faculty of Fisheries and Marine Sciences, Pattimura University,

+97233, Ambon, Maluku, Indonesia

 The secondary pathway of Indonesian Throughflow (ITF) that enters from its inflow portal of the northern Maluku Sea is assumed to recirculate in the Banggai-Maluku Sea, where its upper-layer circulation returns into the Pacific and deeper flows continue southward into Seram/Banda Sea via Lifamatola Strait.
 This study aims to identify the type of water mass, stratification, and currents in the Banggai-Malucca Sea using direct CTD casts and shipboard ADCP measurement datasets from the BUDEE cruise in September 2023.
-The result shows the water mass stratification of the mixed layer having a depth of 0-75 m with a temperature range of 26-29°C, while the thermocline layer has a depth of 28-407 m with a temperature range of 23-26°C, and the deep layer has a depth of 407-1000 m with a temperature value of 4-12°C. The current pattern of the Banggai Sea Maluku Sea at a depth of 52-400 m is more dominantly influenced by non-tidal currents, the influence of tidal currents only covers a depth of 148m less than non-tidal currents.
-Instantaneous current transport at each depth is more dominant currents moving out of the Maluku Sea with a total of 4.1Sv.
+The result shows the water mass stratification of the mixed layer having a depth of 0-75 m with a temperature range of $26-29^{\circ}$ C, while the thermocline layer has a depth of 28-407 m with a temperature value of $4-12^{\circ}$ C. The current pattern of the Banggai Sea Maluku Sea at a depth of 52-400 m is more dominantly influenced by non-tidal currents.
+Instantaneous current transport at each depth is more dominant currents moving out of the Maluku Sea with a total of 4.15v.